-Wittenberg Department of Public Safety monitors the status of all fire detection and Fire reporting systems in residence halls and apartments.
-If a fire is occurring, contact Wittenberg Department of Public Safety by calling the emergency line at 937-327-6363.
-If a fire has occurred and has been handled and needs to be reported, call the non- emergency line at 937-327-6231.
-A paper copy of the fire log is available for viewing at the Wittenberg Department of Public Safety 24 hours a day.
+Wittenberg Police monitors the status of all fire detection and Fire reporting systems in residence halls and apartments.
+If a fire is occurring, contact Wittenberg Police by calling the emergency line at 937-327-6363.
+If a fire has occurred and has been handled and needs to be reported, call the non-emergency line at 937-327-6231.
+A paper copy of the fire log is available for viewing at the Wittenberg Police Division 24 hours a day.